mcgibbon/sympl/docs/computation.rst

 a component requires a timestep, it is making internal assumptions about how you are timestepping.
 For example, it may use the timestep to ensure that all supersaturated water is condensed by the end of the timestep using an assumption about the timestepping.
-However, if you use a :py:class:`~sympl.PrognosticStepper` which does not obey those assumptions, you may get unintended behavior, such as some supersaturated water remaining, or too much water being condensed.
+However, if you use a :py:class:`~sympl.TendencyStepper` which does not obey those assumptions, you may get unintended behavior, such as some supersaturated water remaining, or too much water being condensed.

-For this reason, the :py:class:`~sympl.PrognosticStepper` objects included in Sympl do not wrap :py:class:`~sympl.ImplicitTendencyComponent` components.
-If you would like to use this type of component, and know what you are doing, it is pretty easy to write your own :py:class:`~sympl.PrognosticStepper` to do so (you can base the code off of the code in Sympl), or the model you are using might already have components to do this for you.
+For this reason, the :py:class:`~sympl.TendencyStepper` objects included in Sympl do not wrap :py:class:`~sympl.ImplicitTendencyComponent` components.
+If you would like to use this type of component, and know what you are doing, it is pretty easy to write your own :py:class:`~sympl.TendencyStepper` to do so (you can base the code off of the code in Sympl), or the model you are using might already have components to do this for you.